All posts

 Best forUS banking presence, Stripe payoutsMulti-currency, THB conversion

-The recommended setup: Mercury for primary US banking (FDIC insured, Stripe integration, ACH) + Wise for THB-USD conversion and as a banking backup.
-Both charge $0/month.
-For the full comparison, see Mercury vs Wise vs Relay.
+Most Thai founders should run both: Mercury for primary US banking (FDIC insured, Stripe integration, ACH) and Wise for THB-USD conversion.
+Both are $0/month.
+See the full Mercury vs Wise vs Relay comparison.

 📊